2013 Nissan Frontier Performance

 - "Paired with the refined 4.0-liter V6 engine that is standard on Crew Cab models and all but the two lowest trims of the King Cab, the Nissan Frontier has plenty of power for passing vehicles and pulling loads." -- Kelley Blue Book

 Handling and Braking

 The Frontier is available with either two- or four-wheel drive.
 Four-wheel drive is only available with the V6 engine.
 The Pro-4X model optimizes various suspension components for off-roading.
 Reviewers are generally pleased with the Frontier’s handling.
 One reviewer says that overall ride comfort is better than expected.
-Multiple reviewers note that Pro-4X models have a rougher ride than others.
+Multiple reviewers note that Pro-4X models have a rougher ride than other Frontier trims.
 One critic praises the Frontier’s steering for making the truck feel agile.
-Reviewers have not commented on the Frontier’s brakes.

 - "The ride is firm but absorbent as all tires sizes have plenty of sidewall to help absorb impacts.
 Sharp bumps do register, but are not jarring.
 The ride is basically the same with the various tire sizes.
 The body-on-frame design and light rear end create typical truck-like bounding over crests and and jiggle over bumps, but both are quickly quelled.
 The PRO-4X has an off-road suspension that causes more bouncing." -- Consumer Guide

 - "In everyday driving, the Frontier performs as well any mid-size SUV we've tested, though the truck's ride becomes noticeably harsher over rough pavement." -- Kelley Blue Book

 - "Complementing this powertrain are steering and suspension hardware that make for a fairly agile driving experience as trucks go.
 Ride quality is better than you'd expect on most Frontier models, the notable exception being the trail-ready Pro-4X." -- Edmunds